ciren/cilib-tutorial/src/pages/rvar/class.md

 flatMap[B](f: A => RVar[B]): RVar[B]
 ```

-However, its important to note that we are only able to instate `RVars` through the companion object.
+However, it's important to note that we are only able to instantiate `RVars` through the companion object.
 Alright, let's get started.